 - The villainous Dr. Bredell in Judgment Rites has a phaser target on the wall of his quarters with Captain Kirk's face on it.

 - The "punching bag of hate" variation occurs in Punch-Out!!
 Wii, where Super Macho Man has a bag with Little Mac's face on it during his title defense Training Montage.

 - E-102 Gamma's first level in Sonic Adventure has him blowing up little doll-like figures of Tails and Knuckles, with the main objective being to destroy a similar doll for Sonic.

 - Ace Attorney: Miles Edgeworth is too sophisticated for a dartboard.
-Instead, he has a chessboard of hate, with a bunch of red knights with sharp edges surrounding a spiky-headed blue pawn.
+Instead, he has a chessboard of hate, featuring a bunch of red knights with sharp-edged swords surrounding a spiky-headed blue pawn.

 - Resident Evil 4 has one after Luis' death.
 The documents in the game have an image in the background (surveillance photos of Leon when Mendez warns of a bid to rescue the President's daughter for example).
 Leon comes across a document on the Las Plaga being retrieved and the background is of Luis' photo on a dartboard.